rife2/spring-boot-bld-example/README.md

 ./bld test
 ```

-## To create and launching the executable JAR
+## Creating and launching the executable JAR

 ```
 ./bld jar